Classification of Dental Cements

 • On drying it produces small pinholes which get filled by the next layer

-Cavity varnish Advantages:
+Cavity Varnish Advantages:

 • Improves the sealing ability of amalgam